The Magus: Part 1

 This story was made using the solo RPG: The Magus, by momatoes.

 I must have been a fool to start down this path; but the book amazed me.
 To think that such power, the power to shape the world to your own will, existed in something as simple as ink and parchment.
-The witchhunters brandished the book over our heads, proclaimed it the work of demons and worse.
+The witchhunters brandished the book over our heads, proclaimed it the work of demons and heritics.
 They showed us paintings and fetishes of ghastly and grusome nature.
-My parents thought to frighten me, much as the witchhunters thought to frighten all their audiences.
+My parents thought to frighten me, much as the witchhunters thought to frighten their audience.

 I was not frightened.
 That night, while the hunters were quenching their throats at my father’s tavern, I slipped out through my bedroom window and crept through the night to their wagons on the outskirts of town.
 Perhaps they were fools, thinking the townsfolk were nothing but cowardly peasants.
 Maybe the guard had slipped away as well, to find their own drink, or a warm bit of flesh.
 Maybe they simply forgot to leave someone to watch their wagons.

 The book was locked in a wooden box.
-I found a knife and pried open the lock, and stole the book away without even opening it.
+I found a knife to pry open the lock and stole the book away without even opening it.
 I made my way back home and climbed back through my window, shoving the book under my matress.

 I never slept so well before, nor slept so well again.

-The hunters were supposed to leave in the morning, but they stayed for five more days, hunting for their book.
+The hunters were supposed to leave in the morning, but they stayed for five more days to hunt for their book.
 Good fortune, neither I nor my family was suspected.
-Before long, the witchhunters had no choice but to move on, thinking whomever had taken the book, they had likely moved on by now.
+Before long, the witchhunters had no choice but to move on, thinking whomever had taken the book had likely moved on by now as well.
 They promised to return soon and hunt again, but they never did.
 Now, as strong as I have become, I wonder if they realized what a child’s toy the book truly was.

 I spent many sleepless nights studying the pages, struggling to learn its secrets.
-I understood but a fraction of the words, and the diagrams made little sense to my young mind.
-I didn’t give up, however; I poured myself into the book, hoping that when I surfaced I would dredge up some of the powerful magics that lay hidden in the ink.
+I understood but a fraction of the words and the diagrams made little sense to my young mind.
+I didn’t give up, however; I poured myself into the book, hoping that when I surfaced I would dredge up some of the powerful magics that lay hidden underneath the inky surface.

-When at last I did, I left my home the next week.
-I did not tell my parents what I had done, or what power I had found.
-I was tired of the meager life of a peasant.
+When at last I succeeded, I left my home the next week.
+I did not tell my parents what I had done or what power I had found; I was tired of the meager life of a peasant.
 I saw my father abused and debased by the King’s soldiers and the taxes on his tavern.
 I saw my mother berated by drunkards and beaten for her confidence.
 I saw good men and women pushed flat because of the whims of mighty Lords and Ladies and Sorcerers.

 Now I know better, but when I was young I hated them for their weakness.
 I swore I would become stronger than anyone, so no one would ever push me around.
 I left to become a great sorcerer.
 I forsook my name to protect them from the witchhunters and other sorcerers who might come after me.
 It was some small kind of protection, but it was the only kind I could give so young.